The BEST Smoked Beef Tenderloin (Bacon-Wrapped)

 Bacon makes everything better!
 We like to make smoked beef tenderloin wrapped in bacon.
 It adds great flavor and keeps the meat from drying out during the smoking process.

-Look for thin-cut bacon to wrap around this beef tenderloin before putting it on the grill.
-Read on and I'll show you exactly how to do this.
+Expert Tip: Look for thin-cut bacon to wrap around this beef tenderloin before putting it on the grill.
+I prefer the Kirkland brand from Costco for this recipe.
+I’ve tried several other brands but their thin strips of bacon stretch really well for this purpose.
+Read on, and I’ll show you exactly how to do this.

 How to make smoked beef tenderloin on a Traeger